Teaching summarizing? Use story element examples! When you model this process, your students will experience success.

-Our favorite fourth grade teacher, Ms. Sneed sat at her desk.
-“Time to ramp it up for teaching summarizing,” she said out loud.
+Our favorite fourth grade teacher, sat at her desk.
+“Time to ramp it up my literature curriculum,” she said outloud.
+“On to summarizing.”

 “Hmm, third graders focus on retelling the story,” she thought.
 “They simply explain the beginning, middle, and end in their own words.”

 “Fourth graders summarize,” Ms. Sneed told herself.
 “They retell only key details, or elements, of the story: character(s), setting and plot.”
 She remembered a teacher friend talking about somebody wanted but then so.
 Those words helped kids with literary elements.

 Determine a theme of a story, drama, or poem from details in the text, including how characters in a story or drama respond to challenges or how the speaker in a poem reflects upon a topic; summarize the text.